PrateekDutta2001/Image-Classification--Multiclass/README.md

 classes are: Cat, Dog, Horse

+A classification problem including more than two classes, such as classifying a series of dog breed photographs which may be a pug, bulldog, or teabetain mastiff.
+Multi-class classification assumes that each sample is assigned to one class, e.g. a dog can be either a breed of pug or a bulldog but not both simultaneously.

 **Other Detail:**

 This project has been developed by Prateek Dutta for the purpose of institutional project.